REJOICE IN THE LORD ALWAYS (Part 2)

 While the Lord Jesus was present physically with His disciples He did not hide from them what they will face, suffer and endure for His name’s sake.
 So, they were not caught unaware or unprepared when persecution came.

-Jesus taught His disciples in John 15:
+Jesus taught His disciples to prepare for persecution.

 18 “If the world hates you, you know that it hated Me before it hated you.

 19 “If you were of the world, the world would love its own.
 Yet because you are not of the world, but I chose you out of the world, therefore the world hates you.